Beaver-Notes/Beaver-pocket/README.md

 - [x] Bookmark

 ## Kinda Works
-- [ ] Importing data from Beavernotes (Works only if the note is plain text withouth linked notes, images).
+- [ ] Importing data from Beavernotes (Doesn't work due to changes in the way notes are stored).
+- [ ] Exporting data to Beavernotes (Doesn't work due to changes in the way notes are stored)
 - [ ] Links (They Work, but the way they are added will be modified)

 ## Doesn't work / not implemented